 The Navier-Stokes equations in combination with the no-slip boundary condition represent a cornerstone of classical fluid dynamics.
 While the Navier-Stokes equations are derived from a physically sound model, the no-slip boundary condition is an empirical assumption only verified at the macroscale.
-For years now, experiments and simulations have predicted the existence of a slip boundary condition in nanoconfined flows, i.e., a finite velocity, different from the wall velocity, at the solid-liquid interface.
+For years now, experiments and simulations have predicted the existence of a slip boundary condition in nanoconfined flows e.g., a finite velocity, different from the wall velocity, at the solid-liquid interface.
 An interface slip velocity indicates that a lower than a classical friction flow can be developed.
 For nanofluidic devices this represents a major area of opportunity for further technological development, as friction is the main limitation in these devices.
 We use atomistic simulations to predict the flow conditions in nanoconfined liquids by looking at the influence of the solid-liquid affinity, the interfacial liquid layering, and the absorption of liquid particles into the solid materials.
-This multifactor investigation allow us to develop a new approach to control the flow conditions in nanoconfined liquids for future applications in general nanofluidics, drug delivery systems, cell sorting devices, micro/nano gap lubrication, among others.
+This multifactor investigation allows us to develop a new approach to control the flow conditions in nanoconfined liquids for future applications in general nanofluidics devices, drug delivery systems, cell sorting devices, micro/nano gap lubrication, among others.

 - Bladimir Ramos-Alvarado, Satish Kumar, and G. P. Peterson.
 Hydrodynamic slip length as a surface property,, Physical Review E 93, 023101, 2016.